 Stay Connected to OLV

 Our Food Pantry is STILL open Saturdays from 9-10am.
 We serve people in our community with non-perishable food and goods.
 Our pantry is completely run by volunteers and it only exists because of YOUR donations.
 Thank you so much for helping us!
-This week we are in need of:

 Again, thank you for your generosity!
 God Bless!

 Youth Ministry Gatherings: Sundays, 7:00 – 8:30 pm, via Zoom.
 Contact Youth Ministry Office for Details

 All Activities Have Been Cancelled Until Further Notice